markqvist/Reticulum/docs/source/gettingstartedfast.rst

 The above command will install Reticulum and dependencies, and you will be ready to import and use RNS in your own programs.
-The next step will most likely be to look at some :ref:`Example Programs<Examples>`.
+The next step will most likely be to look at some :ref:`Example Programs<examples-main>`.

-Further information can be found in the :ref:`API Reference<API Reference>`.
+Further information can be found in the :ref:`API Reference<api-main>`.

 Participate in Reticulum Development